Zsuzsi Roboz: Career

-Roboz was best known for her portraits of dancers, musicians and writers.

-While she may be known for her portraits and could have built a grand clientele based on her work, Roboz had other interests and passions as well.
-Roboz regarded “herself as a painter who sometimes painted portraits, rather than a specialist in the genre.”
-These other interests included series on music and the ballet.
-Yet it was for her talent as a portrait painter that she commissioned to do a series of portraits for the 10th anniversary Chichester Festival Theatre where her second husband, Alfred T. (Teddy) Smith was employed in the early 1970s.
+Best known for her portraits of dancers, musicians and writers Roboz regarded herself as "a painter who sometimes painted portraits, rather than a specialist in the genre.”
+Her other interests included series on music and the ballet.
+In 1972 she was commissioned to do a series of portraits for the 10th anniversary of Chichester Festival Theatre in 1972, where her second husband, Alfred T. (Teddy) Smith was employed.

 After her second independent show, she caught the attention of Jacques O’Hana, an art dealer from Mayfair who took her on as a recurring artist.

-Although she had become relatively well known in the art world, she still wanted to further her artistic skills and travelled thoroughly, from places like the Dalmatian Coast to Hong Kong.
+Although by then she had become relatively well known in the art world, she still wanted to further her artistic skills and travelled thoroughly, from places like the Dalmatian Coast to Hong Kong.

-By the mid-1990s, she developed a symbolist style which can be seen in her series Spirit of Nature.

-Her symbolist style can also be seen in her final series, Face to Face (2011), a portraiture series of British and Irish writers that went beyond realism.
+By the mid-1990s, she had developed a symbolist style which can be seen in her series Spirit of Nature, and also in her final series, Face to Face (2011), a portraiture series of British and Irish writers that went beyond realism.
 The series was dedicated to not only showcasing these writers but capturing their creative aura to celebrate their works that made them who they are.

 Among her other stylistic choices, Messum’s describes her work as ranging from “sensual drawings to oils which hint at the surreal absurdity of life’s experiences.”